 An industrial equipment supplier made great improvements to their corn-ethanol measurement process using DOE.

 By sizing experiment designs properly, test and evaluation (T&E) engineers can assure they specify a sufficient number of runs to reveal any important effects on the system.
-For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power (Anderson and Whitcomb, 2014).
-However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed (Anderson and Whitcomb, 2005).
+For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power.
+However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed.
 The test matrices for RSM generally do not exhibit orthogonality, thus the effect calculations become correlated and degrade the statistical power.
 This in turn leads to inflation in the number of test runs needed to detect important performance differences that may be generated by the experiment.
 A generally acceptable alternative to sizing designs makes use of fraction of design space (FDS) plots.
 This article details the FDS approach and explains why it works best to serve the purpose of RSM experiments done for T&E.

 This article provides insights on how many runs are required to make it very likely that a test will reveal any important effects.
 Due to the mathematical complexities of multifactor design of experiments (DOE) matrices, the calculations for adequate power and precision are not practical to do by 'hand' so the focus is kept at a high level--scoping out the forest rather than detailing all the trees.
 By example, reader will learn the price that must be paid for an adequately-sized experiment and the penalty incurred by conveniently grouping hard-to-change factors.

 BOOK REVIEW: This book provides guidance on the construction of experiments, including sample size calculations, hypothesis testing, and confidence estimation.